Xabitsuki/adamax/README.md

 # A Movie behind a Script

 ## Abstract

+What kind of script do you have to write for your movie to prosper?
+How have movies' scripts changed across the years?
+In this project we investigate whether a movie's script has an impact on the movie's popularity and whether scripts typically follow certain patterns, perhaps depending on the movie's genre.
+Moreover, we provide an analysis of how movies' scripts have evolved through the years.
+Using the [OpenSubtitles](https://icitdocs.epfl.ch/display/clusterdocs/OpenSubtitles) dataset to analyze movies' scripts and the [IMDb](https://datasets.imdbws.com/) dataset to measure movies' popularity, we hope to answer the questions laid out at the beginning of this paragraph and provide a better insight to what makes a good and a bad movie.

 [//]: # (A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?)

 ## Research questions